The Prisoner HIER KLICKEN FÜR DEUTSCHE FASSUNG

 17. Fall Out

-Episodes noted with an Asterisk had not been broadcast in Germany and were released later on DVD with German subtitles only
+Episodes marked with an Asterisk had not been broadcast in Germany in 1969.
+They were first released on DVD in 2006 with German subtitles only and have subsequently been shown on tv as newly dubbed versions in 2010, which were also released on DVD and Blu-Ray in the same year.

 Link: Complete list of epsisodes with plot summaries from Wikipedia »